Skip to content

 MES and MRP

-MRP is software for handling inventory, planning, and scheduling details.
-So, in the same manner, as MES and ERP systems, your MRP is going to help you prepare your inventory ready for production, and your MES will help you track your raw material consumption on the shop floor.
+Your MRP is going to help you prepare your inventory for production, and your MES will help you track your raw material consumption on the shop floor.

 Illustration highlighting the difference between an MRP and MES System.